ubersan/AutoCuts/README.md

 -  Make sure Python is installed (Tested with Python 2.7.13 https://www.python.org/downloads/release/python-2713/).
 3. Move into the local repo and run the 'install.bat' script.
 This downloads and installs all needed dependencies.
 - cd into /src/addon
-- Run 'node-gyp install 8.2.1'.
+- Run 'node-gyp install 8.2.1' to get the correct node version.
-- Run 'node-gyp configure'.
-This should result in a 'build' folder containing a VS solution 'binding.sln'
+- Run 'node-gyp configure --target=1.8.2 --arch=x64 --dist-url=https://atom.io/download/atom-shell'.
+This should result in a 'build' folder containing a VS solution 'binding.sln'.
-- Run 'node-gyp rebuild --target=1.8.2 --arch=x64 --dist-url=https://atom.io/download/atom-shell'.
-This will set the correct electron target version for the addon.
-The build will fail, this is intended (for now).
 - Open bindings.sln and ...
 - switch to release configuration
 - add openmp option